BSc (Hons) in Counselling & Psychotherapy (BACP accredited)

 3 Years Part-time - Next intake Sept & Oct 2018 Total intake: 32 Students (2 groups of 16)

 The BSc (Hons) in Counselling & Psychotherapy is validated by Staffordshire University and accredited by BACP.
-This course evolved from our original BACP accredited Diploma in Counselling and Psychotherapy.
+This course evolved from our original 3 year BACP accredited Diploma in Counselling and Psychotherapy.
 As an alternative provider of education we are required to apply annually to maintain our Specific Course Designation.
-The Sherwood Psychotherapy Training Institute has successfully maintained its undergraduate Specific Course Designation for 2017-18 from DfE/HEFCE, which will enable our 2017 entry students to apply for SLC tuition fee only loans to pay their fees.
+The Sherwood Psychotherapy Training Institute successfully maintained its undergraduate Specific Course Designation for 2017-18 from DfE/HEFCE, which enabled our 2017 entry students to apply for SLC tuition fee only loans to pay their fees.
 SPTI has submitted our application to the DfE/HEFce to be re-awarded Specific Course Designation for 2018-19.
 Until we receive an official decision on our current application, we are unable to confirm the availability for Undergraduates loans.

 Our BSc course is validated by Staffordshire University as a part-time three year degree.
-Designated Part-time programmes are eligible for part-time tuition fee only student loans which are available to apply for now.
+Designated Part-time programmes are eligible for part-time tuition fee only student loans.
 Annual updates to our designation will appear on the HEFCE website available via the following link http://www.hefce.ac.uk/reg/register/search/Provider/10053279.

 The BSc (Hons) in Counselling & Psychotherapy provides a sound knowledge of the theory underpinning the practice of Humanistic and Integrative Counselling and Psychotherapy and supports the acquisition of the clinical skills necessary for safe and ethical practice.
 The development of personal growth and self-awareness are fundamental aspects of the training.

 The course duration is three years.
 All modules are compulsory to complete the dual qualification of BSc (Hons) and accreditation with BACP.
 All modules are taught in a class size of sixteen.
 Each year consists of eight weekend workshops (7 x 3 Day workshops Friday-Sunday and 1 x 4 day workshop Thursday-Sunday) [Click Here for Training dates].
 Progression to the second and third stage is dependent on meeting the necessary assessment criteria.
 Assessments consist of written assignments, presentations, book reviews, the required number of personal therapy sessions for each stage, a clinical placement and tutor, self and peer evaluations.
 There are no formal examinations.

 (Consists of 6 modules over a twelve month period)